scarlinj/HoliMovie/README.md

 # Project-One
-First Group Project - search for a car and receive a theme song
+First Group Project - search for a country and year, receive a list of holidays

+Also includes a movie search
+- search for a movie title and get a plot summary of that movie